Explore the geology of Dinosaur Provincial Park as you search the badlands for dinosaur bone beds.

 3) 4 GB of RAM

-1) Download the ZIP file containing the model files to the Downloads folder on your computer.
+1) Download the ZIP file containing the Minecraft model files to the Downloads folder on your computer.

-2) Right click on the ZIP folder in the Downloads folder and click "Extract All".
-Extract all files to the Desktop (or another preferred location) using the Browse button.
+2) Right click on the ZIP file in the Downloads folder and click "Extract All".
+Extract the model folder to the Desktop (or another preferred location) using the Browse button.

 3) Startup Minecraft using the desktop icon.